Nothing Can Stop Us

 The GEMBA has been an unforgettable experience so far.

-The pandemic makes everything more challenging and at the same time more meaningful because all those previously trivial and taken-for-granted moments now become rare and valuable opportunities to create memorable stories and friendships.
+Recent times have made everything more challenging and at the same time more meaningful because all those previously trivial and taken-for-granted moments now become rare and valuable opportunities to create memorable stories and friendships.

 It has been four months since the official start of the programme, and I have somewhat gotten used to this high level of uncertainty and agility!